MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/dbcc-memorystatus-monitor-memory-usage.md

 For more information about the elements in this output, see:

-- VM Reserved: This value shows the virtual address space (VAS) that is reserved by threads that are running on this node.
+- **VM Reserved**: This value shows the virtual address space (VAS) that is reserved by threads that are running on this node.
-- VM Committed: This value shows the VAS that is committed by threads that are running on this node.
+- **VM Committed**: This value shows the VAS that is committed by threads that are running on this node.

 ## Aggregate memory